all our professional art:

 Is unusual, simple but ritual, elementary but comfortable, spartan but complete.
 In short, it is a genuine and even homemade way.

 The lavish "Luculliano" meal

-Neapolitan cuisine has its roots in the Greco-Roman Neapolis and the Neapolitan people have always been recognized as a jovial great taste people.
+The cuisine of Naples has its roots in the Greco-Roman Neapolis and the people of Naples have always been recognized as a jovial great taste people.
 Lucullo and Trimalcione also lived there for a long time.

 The legendary villa of Lucullo, in the first century BC, extended from the slopes of Mount Echia to the islet of Megaride (today Borgo Marinari) and was the maximum expression of culinary splendor.